Lovakovic/arduino-irrigation-system/readme.md

 - **Aruino Uno**
 - **12V power supply or a 12V battery** - power supply preferred if
   left to work for extended periods of time
-- **Moisture sensor** - highly advised to use capacitive moisture sensor as ones based on measuring electric conductivity deteriorate rapidly
 - **IRFZ44N transistor**
 - **Single pin male to female wire**
 - **Single pin male to male wire**